How to Get the Most Out of Your PowerSheets

 I think it's fairly well established by now that the PowerSheets® Goal Planner is a worthy investment. $60 is not an insignificant amount of money, but it's also about the cost of two coffees per month for one year.

-24 cups of coffee, or a year of living out what lasts: uncovering and following through on your priorities, simplifying your schedule, getting clarity on what matters to you, clearing away distractions, using your time with intention, and making real progress on goals that lead to a life of joy, contentment, and purpose.
+24 cups of coffee, or a year of living out what lasts: uncovering and following through on your priorities, simplifying your schedule, getting clarity on what matters to you, clearing away distractions, using your time with intention, freedom mastery, and making real progress on goals that lead to a life of joy, contentment, and purpose.
 YES!

 Also, just read the reviews!
 700+ ladies (and a few men!) will eagerly tell you how the PowerSheets Goal Planner has changed their life.